oxen-io/session-file-server-old/README.md

 Using Redis and MySQL

+##OAuth and sign up
+We will need to implement our own oauth server and sign up process.
+Since we don't want users

 ##Data store
 I have a datastore schema started in MySQL based on the data structures that app.net uses.
 We will need some additional tables to host our own oauth system.